-- 1. It is essential that the medication dispensed by the pharmacy is checked against what is prescribed, before administration - 2.
-In solution infusions it is important to check the items and the label, with the patient's identification

-- 3. It is important to record the medications administered in the medical record, immediately after - 4.
+- 1. In solution infusions it is important to check the items and the label, with the patient's identification - 2.
+It is essential that the medication dispensed by the pharmacy is checked against what is prescribed, before administration - It is important to record the medications administered in the medical record, immediately after - 4.
 I seek to understand what children report while under drug therapy - 5.
 I seek to understand what the family reports about the child's drug therapy - 6.
-It is essential to inform patients when they understand which medications are being administered - 7.
-It is essential to inform those responsible about which medications are being administered - 8.
-I try to educate my patients when they understand the correct way to take medications, as well as their effects and adverse reactions
+It is essential to inform patients when they understand which medications are being administered - It is essential to inform those responsible for which medications are being administered

+8. I try to educate my patients when they understand the correct way to take medications, as well as their effects and adverse reactions